baden03/collapse-o-matic/readme.txt

 = 1.7.7 =
 * added check for a callback function: colomat_callback on any expand element state change
 * added Initial Pause option to pause initial collapse of expand elements on page load
+* tabindex allows for a value of 0

 = 1.7.6 =
 * integrated collapse-commander expand templates